 S. no. 366 nm

 Colour $\mathbf{R_f}$

 1 Light pink 0.15

 2 Light pink 0.19

 3 Pink 0.27

 4 Light pink 0.54

 5 Pink 0.58

 6 Light pink 0.62

 7 Light pink 0.68

-8 Light blue (geraniol) 0.73
+8 Light Blue (geraniol) 0.73

 9 Light pink 0.85

 10 Pink 0.93

-CONCLUSION: The pharmacological studies reported in this study confirms the therapeutic value of Sphaeranthus indicus Linn.
-However, less information is available regarding the clinical, toxicity, and phytoanalytical properties of this plant.
-Several phytochemical studies have been reported but still it needs to progress.
-With the availability of primary information, further studies can be carried out like clinical evaluation, phytoanalytical studies and toxicity evaluation.
-The plant is preclinically evaluated to some extent; if these claims are scientifically evaluated clinically, then it can provide good remedies and help the mankind in various ailments.
+CONCLUSION: The pharmacological studies reported in this study confirm Sphaeranthus indicus Linn's therapeutic value.
+However, less information is available regarding this plant's clinical, toxicity, phytoanalytical properties. and Several phytochemical studies have been reported, but still, it needs to progress.
+With the availability of primary information, further studies can be carried out like clinical evaluation, psychoanalytical studies, and toxicity evaluation.
+The plant is preclinically evaluated to some extent; if these claims are scientifically evaluated clinically, it can provide good remedies and help mankind with various ailments.

-ACKNOWLEDGEMENT: Authors are grateful to Bhupal Nobles College of pharmacy, Udaipur and RARIDD, Gwalior for providing facilities for the fulfillment of this research work.
+ACKNOWLEDGEMENT: Authors are grateful to Bhupal Nobles College of Pharmacy, Udaipur, and RARIDD, Gwalior, for providing facilities to fulfill this research work.

-CONFLICTS OF INTEREST: None
+CONFLICT OF INTEREST: None